zzybluebell/tp/docs/UserGuide.md

 ezFoodie is a desktop application that helps restaurants **keep track of their ever-growing list of members**.
 Restaurant managers and staffs can easily view and update member status (e.g. personal information, tier, reservation, transaction, etc.) to manage and analyze members.

 ezFoodie is simple and user-friendly.
-It is optimized for use via a **Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+It is optimized for using via a **Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ezFoodie can get your member management tasks done faster than traditional GUI applications.

 **Looks cool and interested?** 🤩 Continue reading on to explore the wonders of ezFoodie and enhance the way you manage and analyze your members.